patkoch/docker-compose-azure/README.md

 This will create the container images.

+# Deployment of the containers using Docker Compose

 ## Deploying the Containers on your local Machine

 Change the directory to "docker-compose-yaml-files\local" and run following command: